Senior Lecturer in Occupational Therapy

 One of four University faculties, the Faculty of Education, Health and Wellbeing has over 500 staff members and 11,000 students.
 The Faculty comprises a wide and diverse range of subject areas, research and knowledge exchange activities, organised through four Institutes; the Institute of Human Science, the Institute of Health, the Institute of Community and Society and the Institute of Education.

-Please see the job description and person specification relevant to the post of senior lecturer for full details of the post requirements.
+Please see the job description and person specification relevant to the post of Senior Lecturer in Occupational Therapy for full details of the post requirements.

 For further information or an informal discussion with regards to this post please contact: